chcederquist/rapid-xml-to-js/README.md

 ## Performance

-rapid-xml-to-json is optimized for speed and low memory usage, skipping some XML features to avoid overhead.
+rapid-xml-to-js is optimized for speed and low memory usage, skipping some XML features to avoid overhead.

 ## API